Blueshoe/website/content/data-privacy.md

 Definitions
 :::
 :::globalParagraph{.mb-6}
 Our privacy policy should be simple and understandable for everyone.
 For this reason, our privacy policy generally uses the official terms of the General Data Protection Regulation (GDPR).
 The official definitions are explained in [Art.
-4 GDPR.](https://gdpr-info.eu/art-4-gdpr/)
+4 GDPR.](https://gdpr-info.eu/art-4-gdpr/){.bs-link-blue :target="_blank"}
 :::

 :::GlobalTitle{:size="md" .mb-6}